bariscanyilmaz/text-reverse/README.md

 #text-reverse

->given a argument and returned its reverse;
+>given a argument and returned its reverse

 ##Install

 ```
     npm install text-reverse --save
 ```